 In contrast you can also use boxwood plants to emphasize the edges of a space.
 Shaping into sharp blocks can help to emphasize hard landscape or the geometry of an area.
 This can bring definition and drama to a space.

 Planting in containers either side of a garden gate or front door can help to mark the entrance to a space.
 Clipping the plants into balls or another shape adds further definition.
 While in the darker months wrapping in lights will allow your plants to have a year round presence.

-Boxwood planting can also be used to frame a door or a path.
-Drawing visitors in and helping to add grandeur to an entrance.
+Boxwood shrubs planting can also be used to frame a door or a path.
+Drawing visitors in and helping to add grandeur to an entrance with boxwood shrubs.